Terms and Conditions

 Unless otherwise specified in your itinerary, check-in closes 40 minutes prior to the scheduled departure time of the relevant flight.
 Failure to present yourself for check-at the time stated in section 16.1 and to complete check-in before check-in closes will result in your reservation being cancelled and you will not be eligible for any refund.

-Once you have proceeded through security and immigration you must ensure that you present yourself for boarding at the correct gate no later than the minimum time specified by us when you checked-in.
-If you do not make yourself available at the correct boarding gate at least 20 minutes prior to the scheduled departure time your reservation will be cancelled.
+Once you have proceeded through security and immigration you must ensure that you present yourself for boarding at the correct gate at least 30 minutes prior to the scheduled departure time.
+If you fail to do so we reserve the right to cancel your reservation.

 If you do not appear to possess the correct travel documentation or do not meet all relevant requirements of these Terms and Conditions, you will not be allowed to travel.
 It is very important to note that any failure by you to submit or present information required in relation to Advanced Passenger Information regulations will result in your not being allowed to travel.